1990–91 Rugby Football League season: Summary

 Bradford Northern player Simon Tuffs tested positive for amphetamines, and was the first time a failed drugs test involving a rugby league player had been made public since random testing had been introduced by the RFL in 1987.
 He received a two-year suspension, but the ban was lifted following an appeal.

 Due to a fixture backlog, Wigan, who were challenging for the league championship title, were forced to play their final eight league games within 19 days, a task described as "Mission Impossible" by coach John Monie.
 The club managed to win seven out of eight games to retain the title.

 In April 1991, clubs approved a new three division format to be used from the start of the 1991–92 season.
 The Championship would remain a 14 team league, while the Second Division would consist of eight teams and the new Third Division would have 14 teams.

-League tables
+First Division

-Wigan retained their title this season, relegated were Oldham, Sheffield Eagles and Rochdale Hornets, to date this is Rochdale Hornets's last appearance in the top flight.
+Wigan retained their title this season, relegated were Oldham, Sheffield Eagles and Rochdale Hornets.